freethejazz/worldcup-tweet-mongo/README.md

 });
 ```

-Then simply call the `filter` method on the instanciated `TweetStreamToDb`,
+Then simply call the `filter` method on the instantiated `TweetStreamToDb`,
 passing a string of comma separated keywords to field by.

 ```